 Because stem cells can repair tissue and organs, they are powering regenerative medicine (RM), a new way to treat disease and injury.
 RM is considered by investors, economists and health policy experts to be the next frontier of modern medicine.

-The power of RM is in its potential to halt or reverse disease instead of simply alleviating symptoms, which is unlocking leading-edge treatments for diseases such as, type 1 diabetes, retinal degeneration, muscular dystrophies, lung and heart disease, as well as for neurodegenerative diseases such as Parkinson’s and multiple sclerosis.
+The power of RM is in its potential to halt or reverse disease instead of simply alleviating symptoms, which is unlocking leading-edge treatments for diseases such as, type 1 diabetes, cancer, muscular dystrophies, lung and heart disease, as well as for neurological diseases such as Parkinson’s and Alzheimer’s.